Mental Model Journal: The Free Decision Making Tool for Clearer Thinking

 Inversion: Think the Opposite

-Made famous by German mathematician Carl Jacobi, the principle of Inversion suggests that many problems can be solved more easily by thinking backward.
+Made famous by German mathematician Carl Jacobi, the principle of Inversion suggests that many difficult problems can be solved more easily by thinking backward.
 Instead of asking, "How can I achieve my goal?", you ask, "What are all the ways I could fail to achieve my goal, and how can I avoid them?"

 Second-Order Thinking: Consider the Consequences of Consequences